Azure/azure-sdk-for-c/sdk/samples/iot/readme.md

 **IoT Hub Methods Sample**
 * *Executable:* `paho_iot_hub_methods_sample`

   This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_hub_methods_sample.c) receives incoming method commands invoked from the the Azure IoT Hub.
 X509 self-certification is used.
-A method named "ping" is supported, which if successful will return a json payload of the following:
+A method named `ping` is supported, which if successful will return a json payload of the following:

   ```json
   {"response": "pong"}